algal/avahi-caddy-publish/README.md

 But caddy only configures your server to _respond_ to those names.
 Your server still needs to _publish_ those mDNS names.
 This is what avahi is for.

-Unfortunately, `avahi-publish --address --no-reverse` only publishes one name at at a time, so you need to create one avahi service definition per name.
-Also, each service definition is merely duplicating a name from your Caddyfile.
+Unfortunately, avahi does not support using a hosts file to map multiple names to a single IP address.
+For that, you need to use the `avahi-publish --address --no-reverse` command.
+But then,  `avahi-publish --address --no-reverse` only publishes one name at at a time, so you need to create one avahi service per name.
+This is a nuisance since each service definition is merely duplicating a name from your Caddyfile.
 Also, the `--no-reverse` flag is critical but rather obscure.

 This script solves those problems.
 It lets you create one systemd service definition that handles publishing mDNS names for all your services.
 It works by supervising multiple processes running `avahi-publish --address --no-reverse`, and by parsing your Caddyfile for the names.
 It is designed to run under systemd.
 It terminates, reloads, and logs output cleanly.